waku-org/pm/FURPS/application/signal_network.md

 ## Functionality

 1. Advertise intent to join a given session.
-2. Discover remote peers willing to join a given meeting.
+2. Discover remote peers willing to join a given session.
-3. Establish direct connection to remote peer with same intent to join a given meeting.
+3. Establish direct connection to remote peer with same intent to join a given session.

 ## Usability

-1. Developers sets arbitrary meeting identifier.
+1. Developers sets arbitrary session identifier.
 2. Developers selects discovered to connect to.

 ## Reliability